JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_12.md

 [^833]: 172:2 See [p.
 54](Yasts_5#p54), note [6](Yasts_5#fn279).

-[^834]: 173:1 The Saêna, in later mythology the Sînamrû or Sîmûrgh; his ‘resting-place is on the tree which is Ja_d_\-bêsh (opposed to harm) of all seeds; and always when he rises aloft, a thousand twigs will shoot forth from that tree; and when he alights, he will break off the thousand twigs, and he sheds their seed therefrom.
-And the bird Chañmrôsh for ever sits in that vicinity; and his work is this, that he collects that seed which sheds from the tree of all seeds, which is Ja_d_\-bêsh, and conveys it there where Tishtar seizes the water, so that Tishtar may seize the water with that seed of all kinds, and may rain it on the world with the rain’ (Minokhirad LXII, 37; tr.
+[^834]: 173:1 The Saêna, in later mythology the Sînamrû or Sîmûrgh; his ‘resting-place is on the tree which is Ja<i>d</i>\-bêsh (opposed to harm) of all seeds; and always when he rises aloft, a thousand twigs will shoot forth from that tree; and when he alights, he will break off the thousand twigs, and he sheds their seed therefrom.
+And the bird Chañmrôsh for ever sits in that vicinity; and his work is this, that he collects that seed which sheds from the tree of all seeds, which is Ja<i>d</i>\-bêsh, and conveys it there where Tishtar seizes the water, so that Tishtar may seize the water with that seed of all kinds, and may rain it on the world with the rain’ (Minokhirad LXII, 37; tr.
 West).

 [^835]: 173:2 By the floods (?
 Vend.
 I, 26); it has probably a geographical meaning; cf. the following paragraph; perhaps the marshy country at the mouth of the Tigris.